iwantmyname/blog/preview/2014-07-24-tips-for-choosing-a-domain-name-for-fundraising.md

 <!-- /excerpt -->

 There are several reasons to use personal domain names for crowd-funding pages, first of which is the fact that they make it easier for supporters to draw connections between who you are (friend/family) and what they are supposed to do (donate).
-After all, it's important to recognize that many people will not immediately visit your page, but put it off until later, so you'll want to provide them with a relevant domain name that's easy to remember for future reference.
+After all, it's important to recognize that many people will not immediately visit your page, so you'll want to provide them with a relevant domain name that's easy to remember for future reference.
 Taking this approach will help increase the total amount of contributions you'll receive, and will help show your commitment to hitting your goal.

-Another major benefit of attaching your own domain name to your crowd-funding page is that it will build legitimacy for your cause.
+Another major benefit of attaching a custom domain name to your crowd-funding page is that it will build legitimacy for your cause.
 Keep in mind that people are exposed to hundreds of online fundraising campaigns each year, so you should take every possible step to make it easier for them to decide if yours will be one of the causes they decide to financially support.

 Selecting the right domain name can be intimidating for some people though, so we've compiled a list of proven tips that will help you get the most out of the name you choose to purchase.